How to Elope at Artist Point in 2026: A No-Fluff Guide

 The road to Artist Point typically closes for the season around October 15, though the exact date depends on snowfall.
 In addition to the seasonal closure, there are a few planned closures to be aware of:

-A Northwest Forest Pass or day-use pass is required to park at Artist Point and surrounding trailheads.
+You will need a Northwest Forest Pass or day-use pass to park at Artist Point though.
 These can be purchased online or on your drive up to the parking lot.
-Pass requirements are enforced, especially during summer months, so be sure to have one displayed on your dashboard.
 They’re $5 and can be purchased online here.

 Where to Stay for Your Artist Point Elopement

-Most couples stay in or near the town of Glacier or Deming, which offer cabins, lodges, and Airbnbs close to Artist Point (about 45 minutes away).
-There isn’t much to do in these towns, but they have some cute cabins and make for a good base for the night.
-Bellingham is another popular option if you want more restaurants and amenities, though it adds extra drive time.
+Most couples stay in Glacier or Deming.
+These two towns are 45 minutes away from Artist Point.
+There isn’t much to do here, but they have some cute cabins and make for a good base for the night.
+Bellingham is another popular option if you want more restaurants and amenities, though it adds extra driving time.

 Photographer tip: A lot of the Airbnb rentals you see in Glacier or Deming are hosted by either Luxury Getaways or Mt.
 Baker Lodging.
 To save some money, book the rental directly on their website instead of on Airbnb!